thepen2/Tree_CLI/doc/tree.md

 ### APDUs

 The messaging format of the Tree Nano app is compatible with the [APDU protocol](https://developers.ledger.com/docs/nano-app/application-structure/#apdu-interpretation-loop).
-The `P1` and `P2` fields are set to 0 in all messages but `INS = 0x06`, where `P2` is set to 0x80 for the first message, and `P1` is set to 0x01 for second message in a set of 2 messages.
+The `P1` and `P2` fields are set to 0 in all messages but `INS` = 0x06, where `P2` is set to 0x80 for the first message, and `P1` is set to 0x01 for second message in a set of 2 messages.

 The main commands use `CLA = 0xE0`, except for `INS 01` where `CLA = 0xB0`.